jgm/backup-to-storagebox/README.md

    - Excludes files over a certain size (e.g. 2G)
 3. Compares the new snapshot with the previous one using `restic diff` and puts the differences in the log.
-4. Prunes old snapshots according to retention policy, with a specified number of hourlies, dailies, weeklies, monthlies, and yearlies.
+4. Every 24 hours: prunes old snapshots according to retention policy, with a specified number of hourlies, dailies, weeklies, monthlies, and yearlies.
-5. Issues a macOS notification
+5. Issues a macOS notification if there were errors.

 ## macOS Integration